ibm-cloud-docs/powervs-watsonx-toolkit/tutorials/watsonx-to-powervs-tutorial.md

    ```

 1. Pull the agent image
-   a.
-Log in to IBM Cloud and IBM Container Registry

    ```
+   # Log in to IBM Cloud and IBM Container Registry
    ibmcloud login --apikey YOUR_API_KEY ibmcloud cr region-set icr.io
    # login to container registry